top of page

 “From a young age we can teach children what consent looks like, feels like and sounds like.
 We can teach children to set boundaries and express those boundaries, if need be assertively.
 We can also teach children to accept and respect other people’s boundaries.”

-- Kayelene Kerr -
+- Kayelene Kerr eSafeKids Founder -

-Child friendly books;
+Child friendly books:

 Visit the eSafeKids website to view a range of child friendly books sourced to support parents, carers, educators and other professionals.